gshaver82/cryonics-member-response-info/README.md

 create new firebase project card

-go to project settings and add app to project
+click gear and go to project settings and add firebase to your webapp ( the "</>" icon)

-register app
+click gear and go to project settings > general settings

+Firebase SDK snippet click CDN snippet

-go to the app and CDN snippet and copy unique API KEY codes etc over to service account key
+copy unique API KEY codes etc over to service account key

-go to >> settings>> service accounts>> generate new private key put that info into service acount key
+click gear and go to project settings >> service accounts>> generate new private key put that info into service acount key